libuv/libuv/docs/src/loop.rst

 .. c:member:: void* uv_loop_t.data

-    Space for user-defined arbitrary data. libuv does not use this field. libuv does, however, initialize it to NULL in :c:func:`uv_loop_init`, and it poisons the value (on debug builds) on :c:func:`uv_loop_close`.
+    Space for user-defined arbitrary data. libuv does not use and does not touch this field.

 API